mmoreno43/aws_project/README.md

 ssh -T git@github.com
 ```

-If succesful we need to make our directory.
+If successful we need to make our directory.
 In your terminal make sure you are home by running the command:

 ```
 cd